Skip to main content

 Profiles

-Productivity profiles allow you to create rules to classify productive and unproductive applications and websites and assign them to individual employees, groups, or departments.
-The profiles determine how Classification, Productive Time, Unproductive Time, etc., are measured and reported on the various dashboards and reports (for example, Dashboards > Productivity, Dashboards > Applications & Websites).
+The Profiles screen lets you create rules to classify applications and websites as Productive, Unproductive, or a custom category.
+You can assign these profiles to individual employees, groups, or entire departments.
+The profiles determine how productivity metrics, such as Productive Time and Unproductive Time, are measured and reported on dashboards and reports.

 1. Click the New Profile button to create a new productivity profile.